pysat/pysatCDAAC/CONTRIBUTING.md

     git checkout -b name-of-your-bugfix-or-feature

    Now you can make your changes locally.

    Tests for new instruments are performed automatically.
 Tests for custom functions should be added to the appropriately named file in ``pysatCDAAC/tests``.
-For example, custom functions for the OMNI HRO data are tested in ``pysatCDAAC/tests/test_omni_hro.py``.
+   For example, custom functions for the COSMIC Radio Occultation Data are tested in ``pysatCDAAC/tests/test_instruments.py``.
 If no test file exists, then you should create one.
 This testing uses pytest, which will run tests on any python file in the test directory that starts with ``test``.
 Classes must begin with ``Test``, and methods must begin with ``test`` as well.

 4. When you're done making changes, run all the checks to ensure that nothing is broken on your local system, as well as check for flake8 compliance::